kuszmaul/graveyard/README.md

       For example, does it use std::move when doing something like a `flat_hash_map<std::string, SomeMappedType>`?
 - [ ] Implement prehash and a two-argument find for bulk lookup.
+- [ ] Optimize iteration over sparse tables: Use vector instruction to find next non-empty slot.
+- [ ] Optimize the case for iterating when a prefix of the table has been deleted.
+F14 does it.
+Why?